 Hit the beach (Waikiki Beach, Lanikai Beach, and Electric Beach)

 No Hawaii vacation is complete without a visit to the beach.
 Boasting over 112 miles of stunning coastline, this island offers a wide variety of awesome beaches to choose from.

 With warm, clear, turquoise blue water and golden/white sandy shoreline, Oahu beaches get packed with swimmers, kayakers, snorkelers, and even sunbathers every peak season.

-Visit Lanikai Beach for magical sunsets and also consider exploring the Kailua town which is small, charming but bustling.
+Visit Lanikai Beach for magical sunsets and also consider exploring Kailua town which is small, and charming but bustling.

 Laniakea Beach, also known as Turtle Beach, is an amazing opportunity to see sea turtles.
 The Hawaiian green sea turtle actually frequents Laniakea Beach more than any other spot on Oahu!

 I’ve stopped here several times just because as we were passing I saw turtles at the beach from the road.
 There’s usually parking across or along the street.